 This unfunded component is expected to be paid out to affected exited members and beneficiaries of late members with accrued interest less tax when paid in full by The State to Nambawan members behalf.
 In the meantime affected members are encouraged to keep their nominated bank account records active until funds are made available.

-Unfortunately, there are a number of exited members, who have left the State’s employment since March 2016 that are waiting to be paid their unfunded component and we sympathise with affected members and the impact this has on their lives.
+Unfortunately, there are a number of exited members, who have left the State’s employment that are waiting to be paid their unfunded component and we sympathise with affected members and the impact this has on their lives.

 In 2017 Nambawan on behalf of the exited Members commenced a Court Action to have these amounts recognised in an attempt to compel the State to pay them immediately.

 In January 2018 the National Court ruled in NSL’s favour and ordered the State to pay the outstanding contributions for affected members.
-Although the court has ruled in our favour, NSL is awaiting funds from the state.
+The State has already started to pay the contributions but in installments.

-If Nambawan Super does receive any amounts from the State as installments through this latest Court action, we intend to pay out waiting members in order that they have been waiting, with those waiting the longest to be paid first.
+When Nambawan Super does receive any amounts from the State as instalments, we are paying out waiting members in order that they have been waiting, with those waiting the longest to be paid first.

 It should be recognised that Nambawan Super has no right to use other member’s money to meet the State obligations to pay, and Nambawan Super has no obligation to pay a member money in excess of what has been actually accrued in the Fund.
 It is on this basis that action was taken against the Government.